followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onSelectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **selectionChanged** event.
-Executed after selecting a row or clearing its selection.
+A function that is executed after selecting a row or clearing its selection.
 <!--/shortDescription-->

 <!--fullDescription-->
-This handler has the following specifics:
+This function has the following specifics:

 - If a field providing key values is not specified in the data source, the whole data object is considered the key.
-In this case, all arrays passed to the handler contain data objects instead of keys.
+In this case, all arrays passed to the function contain data objects instead of keys.
-- When selection is [deferred]({basewidgetpath}/Configuration/selection/#deferred), this handler does not provide access to keys and data.
+- When selection is [deferred]({basewidgetpath}/Configuration/selection/#deferred), this function does not provide access to keys and data.

 Call the [byKey(key)]({basewidgetpath}/Methods/#byKeykey) method to retrieve data.